josephManzambi/josephManzambi/README.md

 # Joseph Manzambi

-**AI & Cloud Security Architect.** I founded and chair an enterprise AI Security Program across 400+ cloud accounts, and I publish the methods I use as open frameworks.
+**AI & Cloud Security Architect.** I founded and chair an enterprise AI Security Program, and I publish the methods I use as open frameworks.
 Agentic AI red-teaming paired with governance that maps to real standards.
 Malaga, Spain.
 EN / FR / ES.

 ## What I work on